 The Amherst Exempted Village School District is recognized as a leader in developing best practices in promoting healthy school nutrition and its important connection to learning.
 Children and young adults need a nutritious breakfast and lunch every day to be successful learners and have the energy to participate in school activities.
 The Nutrition Services Department is committed to providing nutritious school meals and educating our children with life-long healthy eating habits.
-Contact us at 440-988-1991 for information on school meal requirements, nutrition guidelines, healthy lifestyles, and the benefits of school lunch.
+Contact us at 440-988-1991 for information on school meal requirements, nutrition guidelines, healthy lifestyles, and the benefits of school meals.

 REMINDER: Please make sure your child has money in their account before going through the breakfast and/or lunch lines.
 Acceptable payments include cash, check (made payable to "Amherst Nutrition Services"), or online using Pay Schools Central.